libp2p/devgrants/README.md

 work that, when addressed, would benefit various actors synergystically, or even the entire ecosystem altogether.

-Note: how bounties are actually allocated, contracts signed and payments settled is out of the scope of this repo.
+Note: how devgrants are actually allocated, contracts signed and payments settled is out of the scope of this repo.
 This may happen through hackathons (e.g. ETHBerlin), privately, or eventually via some kind of [Decentralized Autonomous